crashoverride777/swifty-sk-scroll-view/README.md

 # SwiftySKScrollView

-A simple helper to add a UIScrollView to your SpriteKit scenes.
+A helper class to add a UIScrollView to your SpriteKit scenes.
 This helper only really works well if your game is either in landscape or portrait, which normally is fairly standard for a game anyway.
 Depending on your scene scale mode cropping could occur so you might have play around with your settings to get the best result.